Peoria Zoo is proud to announce the birth of a Reticulated Giraffe. The male calf was born July 25 to mother, Vivian, and father, Taji.

 A neonatal exam was done shortly after the birth, and the calf weighed in at 102.5 lbs. and measured 5’4” tall.

-In preparation of the birth, Zoo staff modified an off-exhibit stall to provide a secure and quiet place for the expectant mother and cubs.
-A video camera was installed in the stall to allowed Zoo staff to view the family remotely, 24/7.
+In preparation for the birth, Zoo staff modified an off-exhibit stall to offer a secure, quiet, and soft place for the expectant mother and calf.
+A video camera was installed in the stall so staff could monitor the mother and calf 24/7.

 On the day of the calf’s birth, Kim Scott, Curator of Animals, checked the remote camera at 2am.
 She recalled, “Everything was so calm I just knew it would be the same the next time.
 I have never woken up as fast as I did at 4am when Vivian turned and I saw 2 hooves sticking out.”

 Although three staff members reported to the Zoo within 20 minutes, the calf was born before any arrived.
 Roz Wolfram, Primary Giraffe Keeper, said, “I can’t believe what an awesome mom Vivian is being.”